DELAWARE SAND & GRAVEL LANDFILL

 Redevelopment at the Site

 The 27-acre Delaware Sand & Gravel Landfill Site in New Castle, Delaware, demonstrates industrial reuse of a former landfill.
 Between 1968 and 1976, the landfill on site accepted municipal and industrial wastes, including drums containing organic and inorganic chemicals.
 Leachate from the landfill area contaminated ground water.
 In 1983, EPA added the site to the National Priorities List (NPL).
 Cleanup at the site included the removal of waste drums, capping of waste disposal areas, bio-venting of contaminated soil, and pumping and treatment of contaminated groundwater.
 Capping took place on a 16-acre portion of the site.
 EPA worked with the site owner to construct a special "wear-surface" cap over a 5-acre portion of the landfill in order to support reuse of the landfill area.
 The "wear surface" cap supports daily use as a storage area for heavy equipment.
 This area of the site operates as a storage area for impounded vehicles, propane tanks and salvage materials.
-The owner of the site property also maintains a private residence on site.

 Economic Activity at the Site